link1905/system-design-101/content/docs/data-persistence/event-streaming-platform.md

 #### Consumer {id="con_amo"}

-In the consumer side, it commits events **before** handling it.
-This helps prevent from handling an event twice in case the consumer fails to commit it.
+The **consumer** commits the event **before** handling it.
+This approach ensures the event won't be processed more than once if the consumer crashes before committing.

 ```d2
 shape: sequence_diagram